St0wy/old-blog/src/content/blog/opengl-scene.md

 - Direct3D 12: Zig
 - Vulkan: Rust

-I hope I'll be able to work on this project and maybe write a blogpost about it!
+I hope I'll be able to work on these projects and maybe write a blogpost about it!

-_Now some bonus funny visual bugs_
+_now some bonus funny visual bugs_

 <div data-lightbox="true">
   <img src="/opengl-scene/bobomb.jpg" alt="bob omb" />